CrayLabs/SmartRedis/doc/data_structures.rst

     The ``DataSet.add_tensor()`` function copies user-provided
     tensor data; this prevents potential issues arising from the user's data being cleared or deallocated.
-Any additional memory allocated for this purpose will be released when the DataSet object is destroyed or no longer in use.
+Any additional memory allocated for this purpose will be released when the DataSet object is destroyed.

 Metadata can be added to an in-memory ``DataSet`` object with the ``DataSet.add_meta_scalar()`` and ``DataSet.add_meta_string()``